 Combination of nutrients for sharp memory

-Most of the brain supplements focus on omega-3 fatty acids (such as those found in fish oil), vitamin E, various B vitamins, or various combinations.
+Most of the brain supplements focus on omega-3 fatty acids (such as those found in fish oil), vitamin E, various B vitamins, or various combinations from Pure Encapsulations, for example.
 But why are these important?
 Strong evidence is found that certain diets like the Mediterranean diet, the DASH diet, and the MIND diet are helping to improve cognitive function.

 These diets contain such foods that have large amounts of the above-mentioned vitamins and minerals.
 But the unclear thing is whether the combination of nutrients in these diets that’s beneficial, whether it’s specific ones or even certain amounts, or some other factors.